Sexual Assault Programs, Definitions and Response Procedures

-In addition to pursuing criminal charges through the legal system, an individual who has experienced sexual violence and related misconduct can choose to report the incident to the University, which provides the option of addressing the incident under the University’s Policy on Prohibited Discrimination, Harassment and Related Misconduct or newly enacted Policy on Prohibited Sexual Harassment under Title IX (effective Aug.
-14, 2020).
+In addition to pursuing criminal charges through the legal system, an individual who has experienced sexual violence and related misconduct can choose to report the incident to the University, which provides the option of addressing the incident under the University’s Policy on Prohibited Discrimination, Harassment and Related Misconduct or the Policy on Prohibited Sexual Harassment Under Title IX.
 Reports of sexual violence and related misconduct are submitted to the University’s Equal Opportunity and Compliance Office, which includes the Title IX Compliance Coordinator and Report and Response Coordinators:

 - Equal Opportunity and Compliance Office

 - 214 W. Cameron Ave., 919-966-3576

 - 214 W. Cameron Ave., 919-445-1297

 - 214 W. Cameron Ave., 919-962-5882, 919-445-1292 or 919-445-1578